noodleslove/notes/SQL Concepts.md

 1. `DELETE` is a DML.
 So it will not reset the property value. `TRUNCATE` is DDL so it will reset the property value
 2. `DELETE` can be used with `WHERE` clause but `TRUNCATE` can not be

+### DROP

-### DROP: is a DDL statement that will delete the wholw table.
+`DROP` is a DDL statement that will delete the whole table.

+### PERFORMANCE TUNING

+1. You need to look at the execution plan; sql profiler
+2. create an index wisely.
+3. avoid unnecessary joins.
+4. Avoid using select *
+5. use a derived table to avoid grouping of lots of non-aggreagted fields.

+--6. replace subquery with join if needed.